-Here are FOUR STEPS to become a Dental Hygienist:
+Here are four steps to becoming a Dental Hygienist:

 Dental hygienists are highly professional and trained service providers.
 Not only do they clean teeth and examine mouths for oral disease, but they are also responsible for educating their patients and providing ways to maintain good health.
 The best hygienists combine their extensive technical knowledge with essential soft skills like empathy and caring.

 Typically, a two-year associate degree in science is required for the job.
 Many community colleges, four-year universities and technical schools offer this training.
 More specialized skills can be pursued in dental hygiene with a bachelor’s and master’s degrees.
 While advanced degrees can fetch higher salaries, they are not required to enter this career pathway.

 In 2016, about half of dental hygienists worked part-time because dentists typically hire hygienists to work only a couple days a week.
 Because of that, it is quite common for dental hygienists to work for more than one dental office, but doing so is up to each different hygienist and their personal schedule.

 Secure a License and Never Stop Learning

 Every state requires dental hygienists to obtain licensure (requirements vary by state).
 The license is ongoing — in order to keep it active, dental hygienists must complete continuing education every two years.
 Again, each state has different requirements.

 Want more information on how to become a dental hygienist?

 - Study.com has a great primer on the career and helpful links to educators.

 - Find out why U.S. News and World Report calls dental hygienist a “booming career.”